About Melanoma Surveillance General Scalp Referral

-The Skin & Cancer Foundation is one of the only facilities in Australia to offer specialised scalp photography to document different conditions of hair loss and help patients/doctors monitor their treatment.
+The Skin Health Institute is one of the only facilities in Australia to offer specialised scalp photography to document different conditions of hair loss and help patients/doctors monitor their treatment.
 This is done in a controlled setting, so that images may be compared over the course of a patient’s treatment.

 For patients referred for scalp photography, it is preferable to wash your hair the day before your appointment.
 If this is not possible, please remember the time frame in which you washed your hair in regards to your first appointment.
 It is important to be consistent when coming for future appointments to make sure your hair is in the same condition at every appointment.

 You will receive a disc on the day with your images from the appointment, as well as any previous ones.
 You should take this disc to your next appointment with your specialist.
 Upon request from your doctor, these images can also be emailed through to them.

 Please bring a comb/brush, so you are able to style your hair to your liking after the appointment.

 Patients can be referred directly by a dermatologist or GP.